youngmin-chung/HelpDesk/README.md

-# Help Desk - YC C# /w jQuery/JavaScript Project
+# Help Desk - YC C# /w jQuery,JavaScript Project

 "Any problems on your devices in the office?
 Please open ticket on Help Desk!!!"